Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Experiments

 \subsection{Ablation Studies}

-\paragraph{Impact of Each Proposed Components.} In Table~\ref{ablation}, we report immunization performance under three settings to show the impact of real data and our proposed losses: \textit{Inj$_{\text{DF}}$} applies the target semantic injection loss in a data-free setting; \textit{Inj} uses the same loss with real data; \textit{Inj+Supp} adds the source semantic suppression loss.
-The improvement from \textit{Inj$_{\text{DF}}$} to \textit{Inj} further shows that real data significantly improves the model’s ability to internalize the adversarial objective.
-Adding the suppression loss further improves robustness and transferability by mitigating residual source semantics.
-These results highlight the complementary benefits of target semantic injection, data realism, and semantic disentanglement in effective black-box immunization.
-For all ablation studies, we adopt Stable Diffusion v1.5 as the surrogate model for UAP generation.
+\paragraph{\textbf{\textup{Impact of Each Proposed Components.}}} Table~\ref{ablation} shows immunization performance under three settings to assess the effects of real data and our proposed losses: \texttt{Inj$_{\text{DF}}$} (target semantic injection, data-free), \texttt{Inj} (target semantic injection with real data), and \texttt{Inj+Sup} (additional source semantic suppression).
+The improvement from \texttt{Inj$_{\text{DF}}$} to \texttt{Inj} shows the benefit of real data, while suppression further improves robustness and transferability by reducing residual source semantics.
+Overall, the results highlight the complementary roles of target semantic injection, real data, and semantic disentanglement in black-box immunization.
+Stable Diffusion V1.5 is used as the surrogate model for ablation.

-\paragraph{Diverse Target Analysis.} To demonstrate the target-independency of our method, we arbitrarily select five diverse targets, \eg, \textit{`Ronaldo', `Tiger', `Sunflower', `Peacock'}, and \textit{`Mandala'}, and evaluate performance across them.
-As shown in Table~\ref{target}, our method consistently achieves strong defense results with low variance across these targets, indicating its robustness to the choice of target.
-This stability, along with high mean performance, suggests that our UAP generalizes well regardless of the target semantics.
-We include visualizations of the generated UAPs and qualitative editing results for each target in the supplementary material (Sections~A.1 and~D.1).
+\paragraph{\textbf{\textup{Diverse Target Analysis.}}} To demonstrate the target-independency of our method, we arbitrarily select five diverse targets, \eg, \textit{`Ronaldo', `Tiger', `Sunflower', `Peacock'}, and \textit{`Mandala'}, and evaluate performance across them.
+As shown in Table~\ref{target}, our method consistently achieves strong defense performance with low variance, indicating robustness to target choice.
+We provide visualizations of the generated UAPs and qualitative editing results for each target in the supplementary material (Sections~A.1 and~D.1).